-Born in New York City in 1953, Victoria Sivigny has resided in Connecticut over the past five decades.
+Born in New York City, Victoria Sivigny has resided in Connecticut over the past five decades.
 Access to the mystery and beauty of nature as a child, through exploration of water company protected land preserves near her home in North Branford, nurtured her lifelong love of the outdoors and nature.
 As a shy child, the artist found the nearby woods a mysterious retreat to be explored, and a magical place which sparked her imagination.
 Childhood summers with her maternal grandmother and great aunts on Shinnecock Bay at the east end of Long Island reinforced her connection to nature and the arts.
 Time spent with these women, each with their own creative gifts, influenced Sivigny’s imaginative and creative experiences at a young age.

 Sivigny has participated in numerous art workshops, art history courses, professional art business seminars, as well as a variety of artistic retreats, and continues to be motivated to learn as much as possible about contemporary visual art and new creative processes.
 Since retiring in 2009 from a career in the field of mental health administration, she now devotes her time to creating, exhibiting and selling her artwork.
 From 2009 to 2014, Sivigny participated in a monthly independent study and critique group in West Hartford, as well as maintaining memberships in artist cooperatives.